-Entries accepted until midday Monday 11th October 2019 or until our race limit has been reached, if earlier.
-This year we will be printing names on the race bibs, entries completed by midday Monday 7th October 2019 will contain names.
-The race filled early last year.
+Entries accepted until midday Monday 14th October 2019 or until our race limit has been reached, if earlier.
+This year we will be printing names on the race bibs, entries completed by midday Monday 1st October 2019 will contain names.

 See conditions of entry below.

 The 2019 Fleet 5k and 10k road races are organised and administered by Fleet & Crookham Athletic Club (Registered Charity number 1156704) – the ” Event Organisers”.
 By entering the race you agree to abide by the Terms & Conditions of Entry and any race instructions given to you by the organisers and nominated officials/marshals of the event.

 - By entering the race you agree to accept these terms and conditions and abide by the rules of UK Athletics uka.org.uk/competitions/rules/